Subscribe to RSS feed or follow me on Twitter?

 Ratings

-Total Stars: 4 out of 5 (minus marks for slower connections and lack of skin choices, though the default skins are better than those of any other IMs out there).
+Total Stars: 4 out of 5 (minus marks for slower connections of lack of skin choices, though the default skins are better than those of any other IMs out there).

 So, will you try Digsby, or have you already tried it?
 Did you like it?
 Any counter-arguments to this post are welcome, as I really like Digsby and did not really disect it for any problems/bugs.